Blog 33. The Unconscious Family System.

 So how we behave within the family unit is usually ‘given’ to us or set up by our families.
 We learn this from observation, or from what we are told and shown.
 This can either be constructive or it can be destructive.

-Then too, what we learn from our parents and our families, we then ‘take’ with us into our adult relationships.
+But also, what we learn from our parents and our families, we then ‘take’ with us into our adult relationships.

 Each partner will come into a relationship as being part of a family system.
 And I’m sure you’ve heard of the expression, “When you marry someone – you marry their family”.